|Museum Board of TrusteesCurator's BlogMission StatementHistoryFAQs|

 The Sandwich Historical Society and its Glass Museum, collects, preserves and interprets the history of the Town of Sandwich, the oldest town on Cape Cod.
 A large part of Sandwich history is involved with American glass production.
 This short presentation is culled from the collection of glass and historic images of the Museum and Historical Society.

-Incorporated in 1637, Sandwich is the oldest town on Cape Cod.
+Settled in 1637 and Incorporated in 1639, Sandwich is the oldest town on Cape Cod.
 Originally settled by the English, Sandwich became an agricultural community, the main export of which was timber sent back to England.
 Even during the American Revolution, it remained a primarily agrarian community, supplemented by coastal fishing.
 But in 1825, the landscape of Sandwich would drastically change because of Deming Jarves, a Boston businessman and former agent of the New England Glass Company of East Cambridge, Massachusetts.

 Deming Jarves, the principal founder and manager of the Boston & Sandwich Glass Company, did not choose Sandwich as a site for the glass factory because of the beach sand that was readily available.
 Beach sand is too impure to make glass which requires pure quartz silica.
 The Company shipped in pure silica supplies first from New Jersey and New York and later from the Berkshire Hills in western Massachusetts.